Counting embedded curves in symplectic 6-manifolds: Fano classes in symplectic 6 --manifolds

-To prove that $n_{A,g}(X,\omega;\gamma_1,\ldots,\gamma_\Lambda) = 0$ for $g \gg 1$ we show that, given $J \in \sJ_\emb^\star(X,\omega, f_1,\ldots,f_\Lambda)$, there are only finitely many distinct $J$--holomorphic curves in $X$ representing $A$ and intersecting $\im f_\lambda$, of arbitrary genus.
-Here a \defined{$J$--holomorphic curve} is the image of a simple $J$--holomorphic map.
-The proof is a minor variation of the proof of \cite[Theorem 1.6]{Doan2018a}.
-Suppose, by contradiction, that there are infinitely many such curves $C_k$.
-Considering them as \defined{$J$--holomorphic cycles}, we can pass to a subsequence which \defined{converges geometrically} to a $J$--holomorphic cycle $C_\infty = \sum_{i=1}^I m_i C_\infty^i$, see \cite[Definition 4.1, Definition 4.2, Lemma 1.9]{Doan2018a}.
-Here $m_i > 0$ and each $C_\infty^i$ is a $J$--holomorphic curve.
-Geometric convergence implies that $C_k$ converges to $C_\infty$ in the Hausdorff distance and
+\begin{proof} The proof is a minor variation of the proof of \cite[Theorem 1.6]{Doan2018a}.
+Suppose, by contradiction, that there are infinitely many distinct $J$--holomorphic curves $C_k$ representing $A$ and passing through $\im f_\lambda$ for all $\lambda=1,\ldots,\Lambda$.
+Here, by a $J$--holomorphic curve we mean the image of a simple $J$--holomorphic map.
+Considering $C_k$ as $J$--holomorphic cycles, we can pass to a subsequence which converges geometrically to a $J$--holomorphic cycle $C_\infty = \sum_{i=1}^I d_i C_\infty^i$, see \cite[Definition 4.1, Definition 4.2, Lemma 1.9]{Doan2018a}.
+Here $d_i > 0$ are integers and each $C_\infty^i$ is a $J$--holomorphic curve.
+Geometric convergence implies that